kneasle/ringing/monument/ARCHITECTURE.md

 ### Stage 1: Parsing and Validation

 The first step for Monument is to read and validate the information stored in the TOML file.
-This begins with a TOML file on disk, and finishes with an instance of `monument::query::Query` (which contains the same data, but in a strongly typed and validated form).
+This begins with a TOML file on disk, and finishes with an instance of `monument::parameters::Parameters` (which contains the same data, but in a strongly typed form).

-This currently requires multiple steps, as shown below.
-The structures of of these data types (`monument_cli::toml_file::TomlFile`, `monument::SearchBuilder` and `monument::query::Query`) is largely recognisable as the same format as the TOML file.
-However, each step performs additional validation and, where needed, converts the data into Monument's internal data types.

 ```text
             +-----------+